-For Malaysian women, coming home to Malaysia is more complicated and expensive if their spouse is foreign and if their children were born overseas than for a Malaysian man.
+For Malaysian women, coming home to Malaysia is more complicated and expensive if their spouses were foreigners and if their children were born overseas than for Malaysian men.

-Under Malaysian law, Malaysian mothers cannot pass their citizenship to their overseas-born child, a right only Malaysian men have, for now.
+Under the law - now being looked at by the Court of Appeal - Malaysian mothers cannot pass their citizenship to their overseas-born child, a right only Malaysian men have currently.
 Only children born in Malaysia to Malaysian mothers get automatic citizenship.